1996 California Proposition 218: Application to State Levies

 Levies imposed by the State of California are generally not subject to Proposition 218 because the state is not a "local government" under Article XIII C or an "agency" under Article XIII D.

 While state taxes are not subject to Proposition 218, such taxes are generally subject to approval by two-thirds of all members of the California Legislature.
 The preceding requirement for state taxes was adopted when Proposition 13 was approved by California voters in 1978.
 Proposition 26, approved by California voters in 2010, added a broad constitutional definition of "tax" applicable to the state with the resulting effect of expanding the scope of state levies subject to two-thirds approval by the California Legislature.

 Special assessments on real property as well as property-related fees and charges are generally not levied by the state.
-To the extent such levies may be imposed by the State of California, whether two-thirds legislative approval is required is determined by the provisions of Proposition 26 approved in 2010.
+To the extent such levies may be imposed by the State of California, whether two-thirds legislative approval is required is generally determined by the provisions of Proposition 26 approved in 2010.

 However, there may exist limited instances in which levies imposed by the State of California might be subject to Proposition 218.
 Under Proposition 218, the definition of a "special district" refers to "an agency of the State, formed pursuant to general law or a special act, for the local performance of governmental or proprietary functions with limited geographic boundaries."
 Accordingly, some state agencies are subject to Proposition 218 when they are a "special district."
 While a state agency imposing a levy at the state level is not a "special district," such an agency may be a "local or regional governmental entity" under the broad definition of a "local government," and thereby be subject to Proposition 218 if the levy is imposed within limited geographic boundaries as opposed to being imposed on a statewide basis.

 An example is a state levy imposed solely within the Central Valley region of California.
 Another example is a state levy imposed solely within the boundaries of a local agency in situations where the state has taken partial or complete control over the local agency and is exercising powers ordinarily exercised by the local agency.